Sweden hero image

 • Fundraising strategy with curated menus, storytelling materials, donor gifting from Swedish artisans, and post-trip follow-up support

-• 24/7 operations monitoring weather, train schedules, and cultural holiday closures to keep programming smooth
+• 24/7 operations support that monitors weather, train schedules, and holiday closures to keep programming stable

 Talk with us to design a Sweden ministry journey, or add this destination to your request at the lead form.